 Bachelor of Information Technology Jobs

 Technology touches nearly every aspect of our daily life, including business.
-With continued innovation and integration into business operations, information technology (IT) has become a top career choice for Tennessee professionals.
+A combination of a growing economy, continued drive for industry innovation, and complex business environments means that information technology (IT) has become a top career choice for many professionals aspiring to better careers.

 National Hiring Trends Push for Computer Services

 King University’s online Bachelor of Information Technology connects you to first-rate IT career opportunities after graduation.
 IT-related careers are broad and encompass a variety of business fields.

 National job numbers show tremendous continued growth opportunities for the IT professional.
 According to the Bureau of Labor Statistics (BLS), the industry has a projected overall growth of 13 percent by the year 2026.The BLS reports most of the nationwide growth was spurred by the integration of complex computer systems and networks by businesses.

 The IT industry will continue to demand Bachelors of Information Technology graduates into the next decade, making an IT degree a smart investment for the future.